 But for small businesses, it's not about replacing people.
 It's about freeing your existing people (often just you) from the low-value repetitive tasks so they can focus on work that actually grows the business.

-The 5 Workflows Every Small Business Should Automate First
+Which 5 Workflows Should You Automate First?

 1. Lead Follow-Up and CRM Updates

 A lead fills out your contact form.
 Right now, what happens?
 If the answer involves you manually checking email, copying info into a spreadsheet, and writing a response when you get around to it — you're losing deals.
+It's the same missed-opportunity problem law firms face with unanswered calls: the slow response goes to whoever replied first instead.

 Automate it: Form submission → auto-create CRM contact → send personalized acknowledgment email → schedule follow-up task for Day 3.
 Total human effort: zero until the follow-up call.

-Time saved: 3–5 hours/week for businesses getting 10+ leads.
+Typical time saved: 3–5 hours/week for businesses getting 10+ leads.
 We cover this in detail in our CRM automation guide.

 2. Invoice Generation and Payment Reminders